 Tickets are mined into a block, with higher Ticket Fee transactions having a higher priority.
 Note that the Ticket Fee is DCR per KB of the transaction.
 A few common transaction sizes are 298 Bytes (a solo ticket purchase) and 539 Bytes (a pool ticket purchase).

 A - If your ticket is mined into a block, it becomes an immature ticket.
 This state lasts for 256 blocks (about 20 hours).
 During this time the ticket cannot vote.
 At this point, the ticket fee is non-refundable.

 B - If your ticket is not mined, both the Ticket Price and Ticket Fee are returned to the purchasing account.

-- Given a target pool size of 40,960 tickets, any given ticket has a 99.5% chance of voting within ~142 days (about 4.7 months).
+Given a target pool size of 40,960 tickets, any given ticket has a 99.5% chance of voting within 40,960 blocks (approximately 142 days, or 4.7 months).
 If, after this time, a ticket has not voted, it expires.
 You receive a refund on the original Ticket Price.